 NOMAS is an increasingly influential voice, promoting diversity in architecture and the quality and excellence of future design professionals.
 The local chapter, BACNOMAS, is committed to being active in the design community, participating in national design competitions, mentoring local high school students, and participating in a variety of other educational and recreational activities.
 The BAC Chapter of NOMAS is about the spirit of inclusion, and participation is welcomed whether you consider yourself a minority or not.
 Get involved!
 In addition, all members of NOMAS receive free membership to the Boston Society of Architects.

-Community, Sport & Social Groups
+Community, Athletic, and Social Groups

 The BAC Green Team endeavors to take student initiative by promoting sustainable practices across the college, the Professional Arts Consortium, and the immediate community.
 Their mission is to foster interest, enhance education, and provide implementable strategies that all stakeholders can participate in toward a healthier culture of environmental, economical, and social stewardship.
 They pledge to consider the social, economic, and environmental impacts of our habits and explore ways in which to live, work, and study more sustainably during their time at the BAC and beyond.

-Mentorship Program Academic Services, 320 Newbury St., 1st floor
+Academic Services, 1st floor, 320 Newbury Street

 The BAC Mentoring Program connects current degree students with advanced students, alumni, staff, faculty, board members, and overseers.
 These relationships help students adjust to life at the BAC academically, personally, and in practice.